Volunteer

 What are the expectations of business or legal volunteers?

-The Greater Pittsburgh Arts Council is looking for bright, committed legal professionals who have a passion for arts and culture and a desire to work pro bono for area nonprofits.
-Projects range from a single consultation to several months.
-Attorneys must be licensed to practice in Pennsylvania.
-Attorneys are expected to provide assistance to at least one client each calendar year.
+The Greater Pittsburgh Arts Council seeks dedicated volunteers with a passion for arts and culture to provide pro bono support.
+Volunteer projects may range from a single consultation to multi-month engagements.
+Legal volunteers must be licensed to practice in Pennsylvania.
+All volunteers are asked to support at least one client per fiscal year (July–June).

 How does the process work?